StephanieHepp/Risk-Assessment/competency_questions_with_answers.md

-# Competency Questions with Answers and Knowledge Graph Context
+# Advanced CIP Engineer Competency Questions with Answers and Knowledge Graph Context

 ## Overview
 This document provides detailed answers to the 70 competency questions along with explanations of how these answers are derived from the risk assessment report and underlying knowledge graph relationships.